 Unemployment benefit if you are unemployed or temporarily laid-off

-If you are temporarily laid-off for a specific period, you may be entitled to the unemployment benefit for this period.
+If you are unemployed or temporarily laid off, you may be entitled to unemployment benefit (dagpenger).

 Sickness benefits compensate for loss of income for employed members of the National Insurance Scheme who are occupationally disabled due to an illness or injury.
 EEA citizens who come to Norway are entitled to claim sickness benefit under Norwegian law if they are working in Norway.